christophebe/julius-gpt/readme.md

 # How it Works

-It is possible to use this component in 2 different modes : automatic mode or with the help of a template.
+This component can be used in different ways:
+- with the CLI ( interactive mode, automatic mode or with the help of a template).
+- In your own application with the API.

-### Automatic Mode
+### Interactive / Automatic Mode

-In automatic mode, the CLI will ask you for some parameters (topic/title, language, intent, audience, etc.) and it will use different predefined prompts to generate the content:
+In interactive mode, the CLI will ask you for some parameters (topic/title, language, intent, audience, etc.).

+In automatic mode, you need to supply all the necessary parameters to the command line.
+This mode of operation allows you to create a multitude of contents in series (for example in a shell script).

+Both modes will use different predefined prompts to generate the content:

 - Generate the outline of the post (with the SEO description, SEO title, the slug)
 - Generate the introduction